 This part of digestion occurs partly to help kill bacteria in your food and prevent microbial growth.

-As for the rest of these claims, saying that eating fruit with meals is the cause of bloating, diarrhea and discomfort is equally misleading.
+As for the rest of these claims, saying that eating fruit with meals is the cause of bloating, diarrhea, and discomfort is equally misleading.

-It claims if you eat fruit right before or after a meal, the nutrients will somehow be lost.
+According to this myth, if you eat fruit right before or after a meal, the nutrients will somehow be lost.

-It’s up to 20 feet (six meters) in length, with over 320 square feet (30 square meters) of absorptive area (5).
+Also, the small intestine is designed to absorb as many nutrients as possible.
+It’s up to 20 feet (6 meters) in length, with over 320 square feet (30 square meters) of absorptive area (

 This huge absorptive area means that getting the nutrients from fruit (and the rest of your meal) is easy work for your digestive system, regardless of whether you eat fruit on an empty stomach or with a meal.

 Your digestive system is more than prepared to digest and absorb the nutrients from fruit, whether it’s eaten on an empty stomach or with a meal.

 The idea is that people with diabetes often have digestive problems, and eating fruit separately from meals somehow improves digestion.

 For example, studies have shown that just 7.5 grams of soluble fiber — which is found in fruit — can decrease the rise in blood sugar after a meal by 25% (

 The most common issue is called gastroparesis.
 It happens when the stomach empties slower than normal or not at all.

-Although dietary changes can help with gastroparesis, eating fruit on an empty stomach is not one of them.
+Although some dietary changes can help with gastroparesis, eating fruit on an empty stomach is not one of them.

 However, apart from providing your body with energy and other nutrients, this has no special benefit.

-The truth is that there's no harm in eating fruit in the morning.
-Fruit is healthy any time of the day.
+The truth is that fruit is healthy any time of the day.